pbenven/Wrench-VMT/RULES.md

 Completion Behavior
 - Completing a work order updates maintenance_status for all included maintenance tasks
 - The update sets "last performed" values (date and odometer) based on the work order
+- A work order cannot be completed more than once without being reopened

 Reopen Behavior
 - A work order can only be reopened if it is the most recent record affecting its tasks